-- Each group is free to use artifacts, pictures, graphs, Venn Diagrams, etc to demonstrate and enhance their group's final work/presentation to the class. - Each student is required to fully participate in this group assignment.
-Points will be assigned to the group as a whole as well as to each individual student's presentation.
+- Each group is free to use artifacts, pictures, graphs, Venn Diagrams, etc to demonstrate and enhance their group's final work/presentation to the class. - All students are required to participate in this group assignment.
+Groups will receive a grade as a whole in addition to each individual student's presentation.

-E. Language and Literacy Presentation: Use of selected book, flannel board and storytelling kit, newsletter and follow-up home/school activity (350 points) (NAEYC Key Assessment Assignment).
+E. Language and Literacy Presentation: Use of selected book, flannel board and storytelling kit, newsletter and follow-up home/school activity (300 points)

+(NAEYC Key Assessment Assignment).

 Planning, Implementing, and Evaluating a Language and Literacy Activity in an early childhood education classroom.
-(Mock presentation-to be done in the classroom with peers).
-This assignment has 4 parts as indicated below:
+(Mock presentation-done in the classroom with peers).
+This assignment has four parts as indicated below: